-Linux distributions are pretty popular these days like Kubuntu & Ubuntu.
+Ubuntu is one of the most popular, widely used free and open-source OS.
 And there has always been a conflict of interest regarding different distributions and which is the best.
-More than 300 Linux distributions are currently used and are actively maintained including some popular distros like Manjaro, Debian, Arch, Fedora, Kali, etc. With many options, it becomes difficult for Linux enthusiasts to choose from.
+More than 300 Linux distributions are currently used and are actively maintained including some popular OS like Manjaro, Arch, Fedora, Kali, etc. With many options, it becomes difficult for Linux enthusiasts to choose from.
+Kubuntu is also another Linux distro which is considered as a ‘flavor’ of Ubuntu.

 Also check: KDE vs XFCE desktop environments

-In this article, we will compare Kubuntu vs Ubuntu depending on the following attributes :
+In this article, we will look at the difference between Ubuntu and Kubuntu depending on the following attributes :

 Kubuntu Overview

-As the name derives, it is a distribution built on top of other distributions i.e Ubuntu.
-Kubuntu is an open-source operating system and is a flavour of Ubuntu sharing the same repositories.
+As the name derives, it is a distribution built on top of other distributions, i.e. Ubuntu.
+Kubuntu is an open-source operating system and is a flavor of Ubuntu sharing the same repositories.
 This distro is based on Debian, which has excellent support.
-It comes with a KDE desktop by default.
 Kubuntu is widely used in primary and secondary schools due to its simplicity and support.
+This Linux operating system ships with the KDE desktop, which is well known for its customization abilities.

 Ubuntu Overview